 17. That you should appreciate the good times you have with your loved one, as they are today and every day.
 Love them through the confusion. — Michelle P.

 18. That you should not press them to remember things and that you shouldn’t take it personally if they don’t remember you.
 Keep spending time with them with plenty of hugs. — Ann E.

 19. “They are good people… and maybe they are just having a bad day, honey.”
 These are two things from my Mama that I learned the most from. — Toni T.

 20. To allow them to live in the moment.
 One day in their mind they may be a child again, looking for their own mom.
 The next, they may be a young parent themselves, worried about their child.
 Allow them that, and answer their questions as best you can to put their mind at ease in that moment. — Lisa F.

 21. To always love them, laugh with them, touch them and hold their hand. — Stephany R.

 Do you have any lessons that you’ve learned from loved ones with Alzheimer’s that we’ve missed?
-Add to the discussion by sharing what lessons you’ve learned in the comments below.
+We’d like to hear what Alzheimer’s caregivers’ lessons you’ve learned in the comments below.

 - How to Balance Your Life as an Alzheimer’s Caregiver